nrfconnect/sdk-nrf/samples/nrf9160/https_client/README.rst

 To connect to other servers, you might need to provision a different certificate.
 See :ref:`cert_dwload` for more information.

+Using Mbed TLS and TF-M
+***********************

+This sample supports using Mbed TLS and Trusted Firmware-M (TF-M).
+Instead of offloading the TLS sockets into the modem, you can use the Mbed TLS library from Zephyr.
+Using the Zephyr Mbed TLS, you can still use the offloaded sockets.
+Mbed TLS offers more configuration options than using the offloaded TLS handling.

+When using TF-M and Mbed TLS with PSA crypto, all the crypto operations are run on the secure side on the device.

 Building and running
 ********************